-Person in hospital with critical injuries after crash near Bethlehem, Tauranga overnight
+Person in hospital with critical injuries after crash in Welcome Bay, Tauranga overnight

 A person has been critically injured in a crash near Tauranga overnight.

-The single vehicle crash took place on Welcome Bay Rd, just east of James Cook Drive, in Bethlehem about 3am today.
+The single vehicle crash took place on Welcome Bay Rd, just east of James Cook Drive, in Welcome Bay about 3am today.

 The car only had one person inside and they were taken to hospital with critical injuries, police said.